National Museum of the Holodomor-Genocide: 3D Model Bitter memory of childhood

 In 2017, the company AERO3Dengineering developed a 3D model of the “Bitter memory of childhood” for the National Museum.

 Location and access

-The museum is situated on the Pechersk Hills, one of Kyiv’s most picturesque and ancient places on the high bank of the Dnieper, near the Kyiv Pechersk Lavra.
+The museum is situated on the Pechersk Hills, one of Kyiv's most picturesque and ancient places on the high bank of the Dnipro, near the Kyiv Pechersk Lavra.
 The museum is easily accessible by public transport, the closest metro station is Arsenalna Station.

-The museum is open everyday from 10:00 until 18:00.
+The museum is open every day from 10:00 until 18:00.
 Technical day is the second Tuesday of the month.
-General admission fee to the underground section of the museum (the Hall of Memory) is 30 hryvnas for adults, 20 UAH for Students, 15 hryvnas for children.
+General admission fee to the underground section of the museum (the Hall of Memory) is ₴30 for adults, ₴20 for Students, ₴15 for children.
 Guided tours are offered hourly from 10:00 to 17:30 and are available in Ukrainian, English, Russian.
 In 2012, the museum received more than 470,000 visitors, offered 2,160 guided tours, and hosted eight official delegations.